Tikona: History

 Little is known about the origins of this fort.
 There is a vihara on the fort datable to circa seventh-eight centuries A.D.
 Malik Ahmad Nizam Shah I of the Nizam Shahi dynasty conquered the fort in 1585 and annexed it to the Nizam territory.
-In 1657, Shivaji Maharaj brought the whole of Konkan, which had been Nizam territory, under his control when he conquered Tikona along with the forts of Karnala, Lohgad, Mahuli, Songad, Tala, and Visapur.
+In 1657, Chhatrapati Shivaji Maharaj brought the whole of Konkan, which had been Nizam territory, under his control when he conquered Tikona along with the forts of Karnala, Lohagad, Mahuli, Songad, Tala, and Visapur.
 This fort was a strategic nexus: the centre of control for the entire Pawana Mawal region.
-In 1660, Dhamale family, the Deshmukhs from Maval region were charged with ensuring the security of fort Tikona.It was under the Dhamale Deshmukh family for a long time.
+In 1660, Dhamale family, the Deshmukhs from Maval region were charged with ensuring the security of fort Tikona.
+It was under the Dhamale Deshmukh family for a long time.
 Jaysingh invaded the region in 1665 and attacked the local villages but the forts held out.
 Tikona fort was surrendered to the Mughal warrior Kubadkhan, who had attacked the region together with Halal Khan and others, according to the Treaty of Purandar signed on 12 June 1665.
 Kubad Khan took over the fort on 18 June but it was later recaptured by the Marathas.
 In 1682 King Sambhaji met Aurangzeb's son Akbar.
-After the meeting the Akbar was offered to stay on Tikona fort, however, he was shifted to Jaitapur as the climate didn't suit him.
+After the meeting, Akbar was offered to stay on Tikona fort, however, he was shifted to Jaitapur as the climate didn't suit him.
 A small battle was fought by the Maratha army with the British in 1818 before it was captured by the latter.